-Updated: September 11, 2020
+Updated: December 2, 2020

 The U.S. Embassy in Mexico City and all U.S. consulates general in Mexico suspended routine consular and visa services March 18 due to COVID-19.

-U.S. citizens in need of 24/7 emergency assistance should call (55) 8526 2561 from Mexico or 1 (844) 528-6611 from the United States.
+U.S. citizens in need of 24/7 emergency assistance should call 55-8526-2561 from Mexico or 1 (844) 528-6611 from the United States.
 For information on other services, see below.

 American Citizens Services (ACS)/Passport Services:

 The Federal Benefits Units in Mexico will continue to provide services that can be accomplished without face-to-face interviews.
 For individuals residing in Mexico, please contact FBU.Mexico.City@ssa.gov, FBU.Guadalajara@ssa.gov, or FBU.Ciudad.Juarez@ssa.gov for any questions or concerns regarding Social Security numbers, Social Security benefits, or other federal benefits.

-- In order to protect the health and safety of our personnel and the public, we will institute strict social distancing practices in our facilities.
-All applicants must wear masks.
-Any applicant with symptoms such as a cough, sore throat, or fever should contact us at email@example.com.
+- In order to protect the health and safety of our personnel and the public, we follow strict social distancing practices in our facilities.
+All applicants must wear face masks in our applicant service centers and in our visa unit waiting rooms.
+Any applicant with symptoms such as a cough, sore throat, or fever must reschedule their interview by contacting us at email@example.com.

 - For any other questions, please email: firstname.lastname@example.org.